 - Offloads reports can act as a confirmation for production that everything has been copied and verified securely.
 They give a good overview of the data details of a shooting day.

-- The DOP/Cinematographer can check format information and receives proof about a reliable handling of footage
+- The DOP/Cinematographer can check format information and receives proof about the reliable handling of footage.

-The above gives you some suggestions about how different people benefit from the reports that can be created with the Silverstack Offload Manager.
-Its simplified offload and reporting process is straight forward and reduces the effort for the user.
-At the same time it strengthens the data wrangler’s position by easily being able to provide details about all the handled footage.
+The above gives you some suggestions about how different people benefit from the reports that can be created with the Offload Manager.
+Its simplified offload and reporting process is straightforward and reduces the effort for the user.
+At the same time, it strengthens the Data Wrangler’s position by making details about all the handled footage easily available to others.